ldesgoui/tf2-comp-fixes/README.md

   When enabled with `sm_fix_ghost_crossbow_bolts 1`, crossbow bolts will no longer pass through teammates when in close range.

+- **Revert state after unpausing**

+  When enabled with `sm_fix_post_pause_state 1`, gameplay state that changed because of the UserCmd handling bug will be restored to what it was before the pause.
+For now, this includes:

+  - Medigun ubercharge

 - **Fixes Slope Bugs**